kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

   - periodic API calls to reconcile state (e.g. periodic fetching state, heartbeats, leader election, etc.)
 -->
+Yes.
+A new PATCH call for PersistentVolumeClaimStatus.
+Estimated throughput would be one PATCH call per PVC when transitioning from in use to not in use.
+The originating component is PVC Protection Controller (in kube-controller-manager).

 ###### Will enabling / using this feature result in introducing new API types?